learn-co-curriculum/react-ts-typescript-features-continued/README.md

 Let's examine this code:

-1. The `<>` notation indicates that this function is dealing with generics
+1. The `<>` notation indicates that this function is dealing with generics.
 2. We can name our generic anything we want.
 We're using `AGenericType` here to drive that point home, but most code will usually use a single letter for the generic, so that's what we'll use moving forward to follow that convention.
-3. Once the generic definition is added to the function name, it can be used anywhere inside the function, including it the parameter names
+3. Once the generic definition is added to the function name, it can be used anywhere inside the function, including in the parameter names.
-4. So now our array is an array of `AGenericType` objects and our new value we want to add to the beginning of the array is also of type `AGenericType`
+4. So now our array is an array of `AGenericType` objects and our new value we want to add to the beginning of the array is also of type `AGenericType`.

 We can now use this function with any type we want: